Health and Safety

 These examinations must be completed on the required NYS Student Health Examination Form.
 Please provide completed forms to your school nurse.

-Dental health certificates are requested, but are not required
+Dental Health Certificates are requested, but are not required

 Please be advised that students not in compliance with the required immunization requirements, or those lacking proof of satisfactory progress toward completion, will be excluded from attending school until adequate proof is submitted.